tibormester/tibormester.github.io/README.md

 ### **Bug Souls - 3D Action RPG**

-In my final semester, I’m working with a team on *Bug Souls*, an action RPG inspired by *Dark Souls*.
+In my final college semester, I’m working with a team on *Bug Souls*, an action RPG inspired by *Dark Souls*.
 In the game, you play as a bug climbing a tree.
-We're experimenting with unique mechanics, like throwable objects that orbit the tree due to gravity, allowing for trick shots and sneak attacks during boss fights.
+In class, we discussed different types of play and narrative design.
+And I think we did a pretty good job of putting our lessons into practice: Most notably, we are evoking a sense of vertigo due to the shrunk scale and nonstandard gravity (the player sticks to the branches).

-Collaborating with four teammates has been a rewarding experience, as we support each other and share expertise, making the large project feel more manageable.
+Collaborating with my four teammates has been a rewarding experience.
+Working in a team not only allows us to share expertise but also fosters a sense of camaraderie.
+In my solo projects, I often felt demoralized when I made slow progress.
+However, with Bug Souls, we support each other through rough patches.

 ---